peeradonmoke2002/FRA631_Project_arm_UR5e/README.md

 ./install_requirements.sh dev
 ```

-If you are install in robot
+If you are installing on a robot
 ```bash
 ./install_requirements.sh robot
 ```